Are you going on a short trip and wondering if someone should feed your lizard?

 Any sudden changes can stress out your lizard.

-This could be anything from rearranging things in its enclosure to moving it to a new location.
+This could be anything from rearranging things in their enclosure to moving them to a new location.

 If you’ve recently added another lizard to the cage, monitor the situation for a few days to ensure the new lizard does not prevent your old one from reaching its food.